mkaszubowski/reefpoints/source/posts/2016-05-02-phoenix-tips-and-tricks.md

 Often times, you'll find yourself repeatedly needing to access connection information in your controller actions, such as `conn.assigns.current_user` or similarly reaching deeply into nested connection information.
 This can become tedious and obscures the code.
 While we could extract the lookup to a function, such as `current_user(conn)`, then we are needlessly performing extra map access when we only need to do the lookup a single time.
 There's a better way.

 Phoenix controllers all contain an `action/2` plug, which is called last in the controller pipeline.
-This function is responsible for calling the function specified in the route, but Phoenix makes it overridable so you can customized your controller actions.
+This plug is responsible for calling the function specified in the route, but Phoenix makes it overridable so you can customize your controller actions.
 For example, imagine the following controller:

 ```elixir
 defmodule MyApp.PostController do